 Know your audience

-First, know — or get to know — your audience.
-Without a sense of who you're reaching out to, your messaging will fall on deaf ears.
+Know—or get to know—your audience.
+Without a sense of who you are reaching out to, your messaging will fall on deaf ears.
 Or worse yet, on no ears at all.

 Create a master mailing list

 You might start with a simple spreadsheet or more advanced donor management software.
 This list should include names, email addresses and postal addresses along with other relevant demographic details.
 Better yet, segment the list by key groups (such as donors, volunteers and so on).